canjs/canjs/docs/can-guides/commitment/recipes/tinder-like-carousel/Tinder-Like-Carousel.md

 ### The problem

-- When someone clicks the like button, console.log `NOPED` and remove the first profile.
+- When someone clicks the nope button, console.log `NOPED` and remove the first profile.

 ### What you need to know